rocheseb/TCCON/README.md

 Various python codes to plot data from TCCON files.

-All codes are written to run with Python 2.7
+All codes are written to run with Python 2.7 and bokeh 0.12.7

 libraries: